-With just the simple addition of a bit of jalapeño pepper and a splash of Grand Marnier, this familiar Thanksgiving cranberry relish recipe becomes a sassy salsa.
+With just the simple addition of a little jalapeño pepper and a splash of Grand Marnier, this familiar Thanksgiving cranberry relish recipe becomes a sassy salsa.
 Trust me, your turkey will be tapping its drumsticks with delight.–Patrick O’Connell

-Relish?
-Salsa?
-What matters to us isn’t so much the semantics of the recipe but the ridiculous ease with which it comes together.
+We’re not certain whether, technically speaking this recipe is actually a relish or a salsa or a sauce.
+What matters most to us isn’t so much the semantics of the recipe’s name, but the ridiculous ease with which the recipe comes together.
 Seriously.
-We’re talking less than five-minutes of effort for a stunning little side that elicits a chorus of oohs and aahs at the table.
+We’re talking maybe five minutes effort for a stunning side certain to elicit a chorus of oohs and aahs at your table.
 Takes a little pressure off the turkey, doesn’t it?
+So much for semantics.

 Raw Cranberry Relish Recipe